Don’t believe that there has ever been such an urge to write so instantly since beginning this blog.

 Why is it that so many of us do this?

-Recovery is rather relatable to the final scenes from ‘Harry Potter and the Goblet of Fire’.
+Recovery is rather relatable to the final scenes of ‘Harry Potter and the Goblet of Fire’.
 The maze we emerge into, setting off on a quest for triumph and victory, will have something there waiting to get us, change us and ultimately stop us from reaching our destination.
 No matter what corner you turn there could always be another obstacle or inner battle with yourself that you have to face to push through.

 I don’t know whether or not I am the one getting in my own way, creating these barriers or life is just out to test me.
 But whatever the answer, I fear I am loosing.